‘Saturday Afternoon’ by Fred Yates 1953. To see more of the artist’s work visit https://fredyates.wordpress.com

 Record Crowd

-During the 1956-57 season the North Stand was extended to run the full length of the pitch and the following season the club finally escaped the Third Division (South) where they had been competing since 1920.
-Fired by 20 goals from Dave Sexton they won the title and spent the next four seasons in Division Two.
+Fired by 20 goals from Dave Sexton they won the title and went on to spend the next four seasons in Division Two.
 On 27 December 1958, a record crowd of 36,747 turned up to see a clash with high-flying Fulham, which the Seagulls won 3-0.

 Clough In – and Out

-Next came the colourful Jimmy Melia who failed to keep the club in the top flight but did lead them to Wembley and an FA Cup Final.
 Marooned to the foot of the 1st Division, Albion’s Cup form bore no relation to their league displays.
 After seeing off 2nd Division Newcastle United in the 3rd Round they overcame Manchester City, champions-elect Liverpool at Anfield, Norwich City and Sheffield Wednesday to set up a final against Manchester United.

-After this it was back to bouncing between the second and third divisions, a spell broken by a single season in the top flight.
-But events away from the playing field took precedence on the south coast.
+After this it was back to bouncing between the second and third divisions, a spell broken by a single, 2002-2003 season in the top flight.

 The Sellout